-Learning in the first year

-- Students are required to take the "Career Planning, Researcher Ethics, and TF Training Seminar" held immediately after enrollment and formulate their own academic and career plans up to and after the completion of the doctoral course.
-In addition to learning about researcher ethics, students will also attend a basic course on researcher ethics in order to be involved in teaching first semester courses as a TE. - · Acquire a broad perspective as a researcher by taking "The Inter-disciplinary Foundation Courses (free choice of subjects). - Students will acquire advanced communication, debating, and reading skills in English, as well as specialized and advanced knowledge and research methods in neuroscience by taking compulsory courses in "Advanced Scientific Research Proposal in English 1" and "Advanced Neuroscience Seminar 1".
-Students also take "Advanced Neuroscience Internship" to gain research experience at universities and research institutions in Japan and abroad. - Students are required to take "Neuroscience Dissertation Research 1" to determine the theme of their doctoral research, conduct literature research and preliminary research.
+Learning methods.
+Learning in the first year Processes · Students are required to take the " Career Planning, Researcher Ethics, and TF Training Seminar" held immediately after enrollment and formulate their own academic and career plans up to and after the completion of the doctoral course.
+In addition to learning about researcher ethics, students will also attend a basic course on researcher ethics in order to be involved in teaching first semester courses as a Acquire a broad perspective as a researcher by taking "The Inter-disciplinary Foundation Courses (free choice of subjects). ·Students will acquire advanced communication, debating, and reading skills in English, as well as specialized and advanced knowledge and research methods in neuroscience by taking compulsory courses in "Advanced Scientific Research Proposal in English 1" and "Advanced Neuroscience Seminar 1".
+Students also take "Advanced Neuroscience Internship" to gain research experience at universities and research institutions in Japan and abroad. · Students are required to take "Neuroscience Dissertation Research 1" to determine the theme of their doctoral research, conduct literature research and preliminary research.
 "Neuroscience Dissertation Research 2" is to advance doctoral research.
 At the same time, preparation for the Qualifying Examination for Doctoral Dissertation Research (QE1) will proceed.

-Learning after 2nd year

-- Students take compulsory courses in "Advanced Neuroscience Seminar 2", "Advanced Scientific Research Proposal in English 2", free courses in "Advanced Neuroscience Seminar 3", and courses in "Foundation Courses ( free choice of courses)" and other degree programs to further their studies as neuroscientists - Students are required to take "Neuroscience Dissertation Research 3" to advance their doctoral research.
+Learning after 2nd year ·Students take compulsory courses in "Advanced Neuroscience Seminar 2", "Advanced Scientific Research Proposal in English 2", free courses in "Advanced Neuroscience Seminar 3", and courses in "Foundation Courses ( free choice of courses)" and other degree programs to further their studies as neuroscientists. · Students are required to take "Neuroscience Dissertation Research 3" to advance their doctoral research.
 At the same time, prepare for the Qualifying Examination for Doctoral Dissertation 2 (QE2).
 During "Neuroscience Dissertation Research 4," students will do research for their doctoral dissertations.
-At the same time, students prepare for the Qualifying Examination for Doctoral Dissertation 3 (QE3) and prepare for submission to an international journal. - Students complete "Neuroscience Dissertation Research 5" and work on their doctoral dissertation.
+At the same time, students prepare for the Qualifying Examination for Doctoral Dissertation 3 (QE3) and prepare for submission to an international journal. \Students complete "Neuroscience Dissertation Research 5" and work on their doctoral dissertation.
 In "Neuroscience Dissertation Research 6," students complete their doctoral dissertation.
 At the same time, they prepare for the final doctoral examination and the final public presentation of the doctoral dissertation.
+Evaluation of learning 'The evaluation of courses other than "Neuroscience Dissertation Research2-6" will be conducted outcomes according to the evaluation method described in the syllabus. ·In addition to the grades given by the primary and secondary advisors, courses in "Neuroscience Dissertation Research 2-6" will be evaluated according to the following, and credits will be awarded.
+(1) Neuroscience Dissertation Research 2: Perform neuroscience dissertation research qualification examination 1 (QE1).
+Only successful applicants will be awarded credits for Neuroscience Dissertation Research 2.
+(2) Neuroscience Dissertation Research 3: Perform neuroscience dissertation research qualification examination 2 (QE2).
+Only successful applicants will be awarded credits for neuroscience dissertation research 3.
+(3) Neuroscience Dissertation Research 4: Perform neuroscience dissertation research qualification examination 3 (QE3).
+Submit a draft of own neuroscience dissertation research and undergo examination on its contents.
+Only successful applicants will be awarded credits for neuroscience dissertation research 4.
+(4) Neuroscience Dissertation Research 5: Credit for neuroscience dissertation research 5 will be granted only to those who have been accepted to present one refereed English-language paper as first author, which is a requirement for neuroscience dissertation submission.